pandaboy/kenya-constitution/constitution.md

 ## Part 5: Kenya National Human Rights and Equality Commission

-### 59 Kenya National Human Rights and Equality Commission.
+### 59. Kenya National Human Rights and Equality Commission.
 1. There is established the Kenya National Human Rights and Equality Commission.

-  2. The functions of the Commission are-
+2. The functions of the Commission are:
   a. to promote respect for human rights and develop a culture of human rights in the Republic;
   b. to promote gender equality and equity generally and to coordinate and facilitate gender mainstreaming in national development;
   c. to promote the protection, and observance of human rights in public and private institutions;
   d. to monitor, investigate and report on the observance of human rights in all spheres of life in the Republic, including observance by the national security organs;
   e. to receive and investigate complaints about alleged abuses of human rights and take steps to secure appropriate redress where human rights have been violated;
   f. on its own initiative or on the basis of complaints, to investigate or research a matter in respect of human rights, and make recommendations to improve the functioning of State organs;
   g. to act as the principal organ of the State in ensuring compliance with obligations under treaties and conventions relating to human rights;
   h. to investigate any conduct in state affairs, or any act or omission in public administration in any sphere of government, that is alleged or suspected to be prejudicial or improper or to result in any impropriety or prejudice;
   i. to investigate complaints of abuse of power, unfair treatment, manifest injustice or unlawful, oppressive, unfair or unresponsive official conduct;
   j. to report on complaints investigated under paragraphs h. and
   i. and take remedial action; and
   k. to perform any other functions prescribed by legislation.
 3. Every person has the right to complain to the Commission, alleging that a right or fundamental freedom in the Bill of Rights has been denied, violated or infringed, or is threatened.
 4. Parliament shall enact legislation to give full effect to this Part, and any such legislation may restructure the Commission into two or more separate commissions.

-  5. If Parliament enacts legislation restructuring the Commission under clause  4.-
+5. If Parliament enacts legislation restructuring the Commission under clause 4.:
   a. that legislation shall assign each function of the Commission specified in this Article to one or the other of the successor commissions;
   b. each of the successor commissions shall have powers equivalent to the powers of the Commission under this Article; and
   c. each successor commission shall be a commission within the meaning of Chapter Fifteen, and shall have the status and powers of a commission under that Chapter.

 ## CHAPTER FIVE-LAND AND ENVIRONMENT

 ## Part 1-Land

-### 60 Principles of land policy.
+### 60. Principles of land policy.

   1. Land in Kenya shall be held, used and managed in a manner that is equitable, efficient, productive and sustainable, and in